 For this reason, after the successful application of the SPOTT model in the palm oil and the timber and pulp sectors, ZSL now plans to expand SPOTT to cover natural rubber production.
 The initial focus will be private sector companies with large-scale rubber plantations – i.e. those associated with the largest potential environmental and social impacts and with the largest capacity to bring about the required transition into more sustainable rubber production.

 With a growing number of sustainability initiatives and interest from finance sector and supply chain actors, there is a growing momentum towards sustainable production in the natural rubber sector.
 By casting a light on the policies and practices of significant producer companies in this sector SPOTT will help to support engagement with leaders and laggards within the industry.

-ZSL will launch SPOTT Rubber in autumn 2019 – watch this space!
+ZSL will launch SPOTT assessments of rubber companies in autumn 2019 – watch this space!

-Please contact us if you have any comments or to nominate a natural rubber company that you would like to see assessed on SPOTT Rubber.
+Please contact us if you have any comments or to nominate a natural rubber company that you would like to see assessed on SPOTT.